 Image quality typically degrades as the image circle's radius is traversed, meaning that corners are seldom rendered as crisply as the center of the frame.
 That statement has low applicability for this lens.
 This lens' corner image quality is quite impressive at f/2.8 and, aside from some improved contrast due to peripheral shading clearing, shows little sharpness benefit from stopping down to f/4 or narrower.
 A minor exception is the 100mm corner lagging just slightly behind the others and picking up slightly more benefit from f/4.
 Again, this is excellent performance.

 In addition to our standard lab tests, I like to share some real-world examples.
-The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 Note that the second set of images for each focal length were captured from a relatively long distance.
 Outdoor testing under the clear skies required for meaningful results means the sun is out and that means that heatwaves are present and the 200mm focal length will especially show their impact.
 In the closer-captured results, be sure to evaluate the image quality only at the center of the plane of sharp focus.